-Each registry manages the administrative data for the domains and subdomains under its authority, including the zone files that contain the addresses of the name servers for each domain.
-Each registry maintains a database that contains registrant information for the second-level domains (google.com, example.com) beneath the top-level domains (.com) the registry manages.
+Registries have authority to manage top-level domains through ICANN.
+Each registry manages the administrative data for the domains and subdomains under its authority.
+This data management includes zone files that contain the addresses of the name servers for each domain and registrant information.

 Registries define requirements for domain name registrations that use their domain endings.
 For example, some TLDs require a registrant to live in a specific country.
 As a result, when you register for a domain name, you must agree to terms of service for both Google Domains and the registry.